 When looking for retail property off-market, it is important to narrow down your search as much as possible to find the property that’s right for you.
 Luckily, Reonomy makes it easy to do so.

 The platform offers a variety of search filters to help streamline your search experience and tailor it exactly to your liking.

 Interested in leasing mixed-use space in St. Louis with over 50,000 square feet of room?
 You can search for that.

 Want to purchase a smaller convenience store in rural Missouri?
 You can search for that, too.

-No matter your interests, Reonomy allows you to isolate property searches to very specific criteria, allowing you to find the retail assets that match your exact requirements.
+Regardless of your interests, your role or your market, Reonomy allows you fine-tune your property searches using very specific criteria.
+In turn, you can find the retail assets that match your exact requirements.